-Mrs. O'Malley, sat waiting in her chair, in her winter coat, with a kerchief tied under her chin.
+Mrs. O'Malley sat waiting in her chair, in her winter coat, with a kerchief tied under her chin.
 She never said a word.
 She just smiled.
 The older Joe just grunted.
 Me?
 I had my head buried in the magazines.

 "Okay, Mr. O'Malley.
 You have a nice day," the younger Joe always said as he finished cutting Mr. O'Malley's hair.
-Mrs. O'Malley would reach into her pocket book, pull out her small purse, walk up to the younger Joe, and put just the right amount of coins in his waiting hand one at a time.
-Mrs. O'Malley would then pull out an extra coin, and with an even bigger smile place it in the younger Joe's hand.
+Mrs. O'Malley would then reach into her pocket book, pull out her small purse, walk up to the younger Joe, and put just the right amount of coins in his waiting hand one at a time.
+Mrs. O'Malley would then pull out an extra coin, and with an even bigger smile, place it in the younger Joe's hand.

 "Why thank you Mrs. O'Malley," the younger Joe would say.
 And both O'Malleys would beam, and walk out the door.

 One day Mrs. O'Malley reached in her pocketbook and her small purse wasn't there.
 She searched inside the pockets of her winter coat.
 Her smile disappeared.
 And she spoke the first words I ever heard her say, "Oh dear!"

 "Pay me the next time you come in," the younger Joe said.
 But Mr. O'Malley would have none of that.
 He insisted on staying until Mrs. O'Malley walked all the way home and returned with the money to pay for his haircut.